saymrwulf/uhd/notes.md

 2019-08-20T20:43:00 - Implementing approach from a new paper read last night (uhd) 2019-10-16T05:27:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (uhd) 2019-10-16T04:13:00 - Quick fix, referencing a known issue from the official repo (uhd)
+2003 paper) (uhd) 2019-10-16T04:13:00 - Quick fix, referencing a known issue from the official repo (uhd) 2019-10-16T05:17:00 - Quick fix, referencing a known issue from the official repo (uhd)